utnet-org/utility/docs/practices/rust.md

 most of the idioms by just reading the official docs.
 Starting points are

-* [The Rust Book](https://doc.rust-lang.org/book/) (any resemblance to "Guide to Nearcore Development" is purely coincidental)
+* [The Rust Book](https://doc.rust-lang.org/book/) (any resemblance to "Guide to UncNode Development" is purely coincidental)
 * [Standard Library API](https://doc.rust-lang.org/stable/std/)

 Alternatives are: